-On one of my early writer’s groups retreats, our group leader brought in the book “On Writing,” by Stephen King.
-I’m a horror wuss so I don’t read or watch horror material, the lasting effect of seeing “The Exorcist,” when I was a teenager.
-My horror prejudice worked against me, I had never read King’s book, “On Writing,” published in 2000.
+On one of my early writer’s group retreats, our group leader brought in the book “On Writing” by Stephen King.
+I’m a horror wuss, so I don’t read or watch horror material, the lasting effect of seeing “The Exorcist” when I was a teenager.
+My horror prejudice worked against me; I had never read King’s book, “On Writing,” published in 2000.

-Section Two contains the practical advice on the craft of writing.
+Section Two contains practical advice on the craft of writing.
 He gives tips on idea development, characters, editing, and the use of adverbs (stay far away from them).
-Now this was helpful, he gives his original version of “The Hotel Story,” and then he shows his revisions.
-It’s a good book that gives an interesting story about a very interesting writer.
+This was helpful; he provided his original version of “The Hotel Story” and then showed his revisions.
+It’s a good book that offers an exciting story about a fascinating writer.

 King recommends “The Elements of Style” by Strunk and White.
 It’s been around so long that there is a 50th Edition; it’s sometimes called the bible for good writing and all things grammar.
 It’s written in a direct no holds barred style.
-If you were lucky enough to have a good English teacher then you probably used this book in high school or college.
+You probably used this book in high school or college if you were lucky enough to have a good English teacher.
 It’s a keeper.

-Now, between the styles of King and S&W you’ll find Anne Lamott’s “Bird by Bird.”
-She starts giving you good advice right in the beginning.
-She quotes her father telling her 10 year old brother, who is lamenting about a project he procrastinated on, to take it “bird by bird.”
+Now, between the styles of King and S&W, you’ll find Anne Lamott’s “Bird by Bird.”
+She starts giving you sound advice right in the beginning.
+She quotes her father telling her 10-year-old brother, who is lamenting about a project he procrastinated on, to take it “bird by bird.”
 Start small and take it one piece at a time.

-Ms. Lamott has a sense of style and wit that makes for easy reading even though she does give you assignments in the book.
-A valuable contribution, that I often thought of when I worked on my first novel, is “Shitty First Drafts.”
-I read that chapter and thought ‘hot damn,’ she (a famous author) has given me permission to have a crummy first draft.
-I can write several pages (really only two-it’s the Virgo in me) before I felt the pull to self edit.
-Her perspective on character and plot are interesting and well worth reading.
+Ms. Lamott has a sense of style and wit that makes for easy reading, even though she does give you assignments in the book.
+Her perspective on character and plot is exciting and well worth reading.
+A valuable contribution I often thought of when I worked on my first novel is “Shitty First Drafts.”
+I read that chapter and thought, ‘hot damn,’ she (a famous author) has given me permission to have a crummy first draft.
+I can write several pages (really only two-it’s the Virgo in me) before I feel the pull to self-edit.